Obituary of John Edward Atkinson

 A celebration of John’s life will be held on Saturday, September 28, 2:00 pm, at Spangler Mortuary, 399 South San Antonio Road, Los Altos.
 In lieu of flowers, the family requests a donation to the charity of your choice.

-We are grateful that John is well at last, and we like to picture him enjoying what he loved most – “See you in the clouds, John.”To send flowers to the family of John Atkinson, please visit Tribute Store
+We are grateful that John is well at last, and we like to picture him enjoying what he loved most – “See you in the clouds, John.”To send flowers to the family or plant a tree in memory of John Atkinson, please visit Tribute Store